Kafka UI Tools: Which One Is Right for Your Team?

 Use AKHQ if...

-You need a mature open-source option with multi-cluster RBAC and broad Kafka compatibility, and don't need self-service workflows or enterprise access controls.
+You need a mature open-source option with multi-cluster RBAC and broad Kafka compatibility, and don't need self-service workflows or an ownership model.

 Use Redpanda Console if...

-You're running Redpanda and want the best-supported UI for that distribution.
-Also works with standard Kafka clusters.
+You're running Redpanda and want the UI best aligned with that distribution.
+It also works with standard Kafka clusters, with Kafka Connect support handled by the community.

 Use Conduktor Console if...

-You have multiple teams on Kafka and need access controls, self-service, multi-cluster governance, and an operational API.
-The go-to for platform engineering teams at 10+ team scale.
+You have multiple teams on Kafka and need governed access requests, ownership, audit logs, multi-cluster governance, and API/CLI/Terraform automation.

 Is Conduktor free to use?